O. Leonard Press: Personal life

 In 1947, Press married his wife, Lilian, as a graduate student at the Boston University College of Communications.
 They had one son, Lowell Press.

 Press died at the age of 97 on July 31, 2019, at Central Baptist Hospital in Lexington.
 His memorial service was held at the O. Leonard Press Telecommunications Center on September 20.
+The full memorial service can be viewed at KET's website.